 Evolving the health care system to address the shifting needs of patients and their families

 Optum believes that the future of health care lies in a value-based model designed to proactively help keep people healthy over the course of a lifetime.
-Home health care is a critical tool to that mission by allowing patients to see caregivers in their home before an acute emergency lands them in the hospital — an expensive and often unpleasant experience.
+Home health care is a critical tool to that mission by allowing patients to see caregivers in their home before an acute emergency lands them in the hospital.

 Media inquires